workingonme/Image_Classification/README.md

 ### Step 5: Now Use Render
 When you visit the Render Website, create a new Web Service and link this project to Render.
 Every time you push to the master branch, a new deployment is done.
 And you get a link to the website once its done.
 Mine is at: https://ants-and-bees.onrender.com/

-** Note: Because Render charges for deployment after a while, I would only have this project up for a while after which it might not be available.
+** Note: Because Render charges for deployment after a while, I will only have this project up for a while after which it might not be available.
 Feel free to reach out if you encounter any bugs.